wazuh/wazuh-qa/tests/end_to_end/README.md

 ### Adding or modifying E2E tests

-When adding or modifying any test it is necesry to modify the file with the environment data, placed in `tests/end_to_end/data/env_requirements.json`
+When adding or modifying any test it is necessary to modify the file with the environment data, placed in `tests/end_to_end/data/env_requirements.json`

 This file is used to validate the environments where the selected tests will be executed and it follows this structure:
 ```